TeamOutliers6/TeamOutliers/README.md

   This folder contains the *Kmeansegmentation.ipynb* file where segmentation was doene on ImageJ created images to segment the fat region from the bone, muscle and other elements.However VFI calculation was not successfull using this algorithm.

 - **Segmentation CNN**
   This was the second approach where Convolutional Neural Networks was used for VAT and SAT segmentation using Conv 1D and 2D.
-The files *SegCnn.ipynb* and *SegCnn_v3.ipynb* has a 1D CNN used with 1 imaged and 30 images respectively.
-The file *SegCnn_v4.ipynb* shows the code for 2D CNN used with 30 input images.
-This algorithm did not perform as expected and could not segment the SAT and the VAT.
+Firstly, we performed thresholding to get only the pixels related to VAT and SAT, these thresholded images are used as masks and we performed conv 1D and 2D.
+As the results were not satisfactory we then used painted images which are generated from ImageJ as masks.
+However, the results were not satisfactory.
+By an observation made during our research we founded that thresholded images did have the fat areas required for calculation of VFI.
+Though segmentation CNN did not provide proper results, the thresholded images were useful for calculating VFI.

+  - **L3_thresholding**
+    This file contains code for generating thresholded images. we used a combination of Binary Inverse thresholding and Tozero thresholding to get the outputs.

 - **Segmentation using CV**
   This was a successful approach where VAT was extracted from the image using **Computer Vision** which was then used for VFI calculation.
 It is the same code as the Extractionof Region of Interest use din data pre-processing and requires the file  **_contour_lib.py_** to be imported.
 Below is and example :